playmint/ds/contracts/src/maps/tutorial-room-7/README.md

 ### use
 The ZoneKind has the unique ability to be able to access "dev" actions.
 Which are some of the actions that are used during the `ds apply`/`ds destroy` commands like spawning and removing buildings and tiles.

-For the zone, instead of dispatching `BUILDING_USE`, we dispatch `ZONE_USE`, and it interact with the zone's solidity logic.
+For the zone, instead of dispatching `BUILDING_USE`, we dispatch `ZONE_USE`, and it interacts with the zone's solidity logic.

 We've added this function:
 ```solidity